gabrielleuzinger/Algerian-Forest-Fires/Report/Algerian Forest Fires Dataset Data Set.md

 First, we prepare the X_test data as we did with the X_train data.

-Then, we test the two models, to check if the CART is better than LogR models with the test data too.
+Then, we test the two models, to check if the CART model is better than LogR model with the test data too.

-We see that both models have the same Accuracy, but the CART have a higher ROC-AUC.
-Besides, the LogR have a false negative, while the CART have a false positive. **Overeall, the CART model is slightly better than the LogR model for our data set**.
+**We see that the LogR model perform better than the CART model with the test data**.

 ```python